roost88/ucd-csci2312-pa2/README.md

 * Point.h       - Point function declaration/header file
 * Cluster.cpp   - Cluster implementation file
 * Cluster.h     - Cluster function declaration/header file
+* KMeans.cpp    - KMeans implementation file
+* KMeans.h      - KMeans function declaration/header file
 * readme.md

 ####Purpose
 The purpose of this program is use a KMeans Clustering algorithm to separate Points input from a file into several Clusters.
 Each Cluster will contain a Centroid (center Point which is the mean average of all the Points in the Cluster).
-Points will be assigned to the Cluster whose Centroid is within the closes distance to it.
+Points will be assigned to the Cluster whose Centroid is closest to it.

 ####Design
 _Point Class -_
-* Points can contain an arbitrary number of dimensions (i.e. Point p4 can have dimensions 1, 2, and 3, while Point p6
+* Points can contain an arbitrary number of dimensions.
-can have dimensions 4, 5, 6, 7, and 8, and so on).
 * Point dimensions are stored in an array call "values".
 * Points are allowed full functionality of the program by overloading arithmetic, assignment, comparison, and insertion operators that work with other Points, as well as integers (i.e. Points can be divided by 2, multiplied by 5, and